Bandwidth/python-bandwidth-examples/chaos_conference/README.md

 Note: This may have to be run as `root` or with `--user` flag if you are not using python virtual environment.

-Setup client sdk instance with your Catapult credentials:
+Setup client SDK instance with your Catapult credentials:
 ```console
 export BANDWIDTH_USER_ID=<your-user-id>
 export BANDWIDTH_API_TOKEN=<your-token>